 Cal Grant A & B

-Cal Grant B provides a living allowance and tuition and fee assistance for low-income students.
-Awards for most first-year students are limited to an allowance of up to $1,551 for books and living expenses.
-When renewed or awarded beyond the freshman year, the award also helps pay for tuition and fees.
-The awards for tuition and fees are the same as those for Cal Grant A. For Cal Grant B, your coursework must be for at least one academic year.
-The maximum 2011-2012 Cal Grant award was $11,259 (with stipend).
+Cal Grant B provides a living allowance and tuition assistance for low-income students.
+Awards for most first-year students are limited to an allowance for books and living expenses.
+When renewed or awarded beyond the freshman year, Cal Grant B also helps pay for tuition and fees.
+The awards for tuition and fees are the same as those for Cal Grant A. For Cal Grant B, your coursework must last at least one academic year.